myreen/tda283_website/pages/project.md

 Submission format
 =================

 1. You prepare your submission by creating a new empty directory, subsequently called the `root` directory.
-    In this directory you create three subdirectories: `doc`, `lib` and `src`.
+In this directory you create three
+   subdirectories: `doc`, `lib` and `src`.
 2. The `root` directory must, after building as below, contain the executable compiler `jlc`.
 The compiler is used as follows:
-    * For submission B and C, the command
-        `jlc myFile.jl` produces the executable file `a.out`.
-Your code will generate `myFile.ll`; then your compiler will call `llvm-as` and `llvm-link` to assemble and link.
+    * For submission B and C, the command `jlc myFile.jl` produces the executable file `a.out`.
+Your code will generate a `myFile.ll`, which is stored in the *same directory* as the `.jl` source file.
+Then your compiler will call `llvm-as` and `llvm-link` to assemble and link.
     * Optionally, if you have chosen to implement a native code generator, the executable is `jlc_ARCH`, where `ARCH` is a CPU architecture such as x86.
       The command `jlc_ARCH myFile.ll` should produce an assembly file `myFile.s` and an executable file `a.out`.
     The compiler may be a shell script that calls files in `src`, or a symbolic link.
 3. The subdirectory `src` must contain all necessary source code.
 In this directory, one should be able to build your compiler using `make`.
 Thus the directory contains:
     * The BNF Converter source file, if the tool has been used.
     * Alex/Lex/JLex and Happy/Yacc/Cup source files.
     * Program modules: abstract syntax, lexer, parser, type checker, code generator, top level program.
     * A `Makefile` for building the compiler from source.
 The `Makefile` should at least have these targets:
         * A default target (the one that is run when the command `make` is issued.
 This target should compile all source files in the compiler, and any runtime library files.
 It does not need to regenerate any source files generated by BNFC, or by any of the parser and lexer generators.
 After running `make` in the source directory, the compiler in the root directory should work without further actions from the user.
         * A `clean` target that removes all files produced during building.

     Note that `src` should **not** contain obsolete files, such as backup files, bitcode files or other unnecessary files.

 3. In the `lib` directory you place the following files, as needed:
     * For submission B, you place here [`runtime.ll`](/files/runtime.ll) and have the `Makefile` generate `runtime.bc` from it; an LLVM bitcode file with the same functions.
 The file `runtime.ll` can be downloaded from the course website.
     * If you choose to do a native code generator for submission C, you place a file `runtime.c` here and have the `Makefile` generate the corresponding `runtime.o`.
 4. The `doc` directory must contain one file in html, ps, plain ascii, or pdf format (proprietary formats not allowed), with the following content:
     * An explanation of how the compiler is used (what options, what output, etc)
     * A specification of the Javalette language (if produced by BNF converter, you may just refer to your BNFC source file).
     * A list of shift/reduce conficts in your parser, if you have such conflicts, and an analysis of them.
     * For submission C, an explicit list of extensions implemented.
     * If applicable, a list of features *not* implemented and the reason why.
-5. If your compiler `jlc` is a shell script, you  may also place this file here before building the tar ball.
+5. If your compiler `jlc` is a shell script, you should also place this file here before building the tar ball.
 6. When you have prepared everything, you create a compressed tar ball:

+    ```
-        tar -czf partA-1.tar.gz doc lib src
+    > tar -czf partA-1.tar.gz doc lib src
+    ```

     This produces the file `partA-1.tar.gz` that you upload to Fire.
-    We suggest the naming scheme `partX-Y.tar.gz` where X is A, B or C and Y is your version number (Y=1 the first time you submit, and if your submission is rejected and you must resubmit, the next has Y=2 etc).
+We suggest the naming scheme `partX-Y.tar.gz` where X is A, B or C and Y is your version number (Y=1 the first time you submit, and if your submission is rejected and you must resubmit, the next has Y=2, etc).

     If you prefer, you may compress with `bzip2` instead of `gzip`.